IITM-MLOps/MLOps-Project/readme.md

 ---

 ### Why This Trio Matters
 I chose **Git**, **DVC**, and **GitHub Actions** because they form a seamless MLOps backbone.
 Git versions my code, DVC handles data and pipeline reproducibility, and GitHub Actions automates testing and integration.
 Together, they ensure that my project-from training with MNIST to serving predictions via FastAPI-remains consistent, trackable, and deployable.
-This setup lets me focus on building (like crafting my Numpy neural net) while the system manages the grunt work of versioning and validation.

 ---